2018 was a tremendous year for NCDEA and 2019 is looking even better!

-For the first time in several years, every region is represented by a regional director.
-This is vitally important as it facilitates the exchange of information between conservation district professionals and their association.
+Every region is represented by a regional director.
+Your regional director is a key element in facilitating the exchange of information between conservation district professionals and their national association.
 Some regions (like the Pacific Region) have a director and an alternate director.
-This helps provide resiliency as we continue to expand the service and engagement we provide to and for members.
+This helps provide resiliency as NCDEA continues to expand services and deepen engagement with members.

 Every conservation district employee in the United States and territories is a member of NCDEA.
 Our 7,000 members bring a vital component to the table in regional and national discussions.

 On behalf of NCDEA, I appreciate your interest in the impact of the association on the national level and hope that you’ll become more engaged as we work together to make sure the needs of our local communities are met by conservation programs and services.

 We are so tickled to share our new website with you.
 The new site is designed to work on your favorite mobile device.
 Content is aimed primarily at folks who don't know a lot about #NCDEA.
 Find it at https://ncdea.us and share your feedback with us!